 - Make an application to CAO by Feb 1st and list MH001 anywhere on your list of preferences

-- After the application, in March, DCU will send out a Supplementary Information Form to all applicants applying for the BEd across MU/ Marino/ DCU
+- After the application, in March, the CAO send out a Supplementary Information Form to all applicants applying for the BEd across MU/ Marino/ DCU

-- Applicants will need to meet the same course requirements as per non matures – that is H4 in Irish or B2 minimum 40% in TEG; O4 in Maths; O4 in English; plus 2 other honours H5 in higher level subjects
+- Applicants will need to meet the same course requirements as per non matures – that is H4 in Irish or have attained B2 minimum in TEG; O4 in Maths; O4 in English; plus 2 other honours H5 in higher level subjects

 - For those who completed the Leaving Cert prior to the new grading system, applicants need HC2 in Irish; OC2 in Maths; OC2 in English; plus 2 other honours HC3 in higher level subjects